ymichael/codex/README.md

 <details>
 <summary>Which models are supported?</summary>

-Any model available with [Responses API](https://platform.openai.com/docs/api-reference/responses).
 The default is `o4-mini`, but pass `--model gpt-4o` or set `model: gpt-4o` in your config file to override.

+You can also use models from other providers like Gemini and OpenRouter.
+See the [Configuration](#configuration) section for more details.

 </details>